Outreach

 Head teacher at Byker Primary School

-Street bike repair workshops – in partnership with Kids Kabin Newcastle and YMCA
+Street bike repair workshops – in partnership with Kids Kabin Newcastle

 During the street bike repair workshops, children work out what needs fixed, select and reuse spare parts, and learn how to use a variety of bike tools both confidently and safely.
 Not only do they develop new skills, but they work together to help each other.
 Kids are able to borrow toolkits to help them to put their learning into practice between sessions.
 Hundreds of bikes are fixed, saving families money, preventing bikes going to landfill unnecessarily, and helping more local children learn about re-use and recycling.
 Children are empowered to choose cycling more as an active, healthy, and environmentally-friendly way of getting around.